Northeast Purdue Agricultural Center

 - Soils are the Morley-Glynwood and the Morley-Rawson Associations, which consist of loam, sandy loam, and clay loam soils

-Now in its 22nd year, NEPAC is the newest Purdue Agricultural Center.
+Established in 1991, NEPAC is the newest Purdue Agricultural Center.
 Recognizing the agricultural importance of the northeast part of the state as well as its unique characteristics, Purdue acquired three tracts of land for a long-awaited research center.
 The first tract, given in trust by Denzil Schrader in 1989, is 170 acres and is called the Schrader Farm in his memory.
 When Schrader convinced his neighbor Merle Kyler of the need for such a center, Kyler also gave part of his land in trust.
 The 85-acre Kyler Farm lies two miles to the west of the main headquarters.
 The third piece was a 185-acre farm one mile north of the Kyler Farm that Purdue purchased at public auction from the estate of Harvey Lawrence, a Whitley County farmer.

 - Diagnostic Training Center, site of annual training for Commercial Pesticide Applicators, Certified Crop Advisors, and farmers